NicolasPetiot/md_manager/README.md

 pip install .
 ```

-## AtomFrame:
+## PDB class:
-The central piece of this project is the manipulation of atoms selection in the form of DataFrames provided by the pandas library.
-Currently, md_manager can handle pdb file format.

-### DataFrame structure:
+A python class that provide methods to read and write pdb files.

-Unless youre code specifically adds, remove or rename columns in the DataFrames, they contains the following columns :
+Unless your code specifically adds, remove or rename columns in the DataFrames, they contains the following columns :
 * `record_name` : Can be in the ATOM/HETATM class.
 * `name` : Atom name in PDB file.
 * `alt` : Alternate location indicator.